top of page

 You'll still need to confirm measurements with your contractor, order physical samples, and adjust for your specific space.

-• AI cannot account for batch variation in materials
+• Account for batch variation in materials

-• AI cannot adapt when something doesn't work mid-project
+• Adapt when something doesn't work mid-project

-• Short answer: AI can help generate bathroom design ideas and inspiration, but it cannot create a fully functional, build-ready bathroom design.
+AI can help generate bathroom design ideas and inspiration, but it cannot create a fully functional, build-ready bathroom design.

-• Why: It lacks real measurements, material accuracy, construction knowledge, and product availability insight.
+It lacks real measurements, material accuracy, construction knowledge, and product availability insight.

-• Best use: Use AI for inspiration only, then rely on a professional design plan for execution
+Use AI for inspiration only, then rely on a professional design plan for execution

 Frequently Asked Questions

-Is AI good for bathroom design?
+Is AI "good" for bathroom design?

 AI is useful for inspiration, mood boards, and exploring styles, but it is not reliable for real-world bathroom design decisions.